 2. Before you get an official estimate, get a reasonable quote.

 Contractors will give you an official estimate once they’ve inspected your roof.
 They will detail all the materials needed and the projected duration of the project.
 Use the square footage you’ve measured and ask for a rough estimate before they do an inspection.
-That way, you’ll have a good idea of what to expect from the final inspection, and it will let you plan financing options.
+That way, you’ll have a good idea of what to expect from the final inspection and on into the project.

 3. Prepare for the unexpected.